‘Aloha’ Rose belongs to climbing hybrid tea roses and is classified in Modern Roses.

-It is another historical Rosa variety, not only because it was released in 1949, but also because of its exceptional breeder Eugene Boerner, the so-called Papa Floribunda.
+It is another historical Rosa variety, not only because it was released in 1949, but also because of its exceptional breeder Eugene Boerner, the so-called Papa Floribunda – whose works and life we reserve the right to craft a “satisfying” portrait-tribute, but in due course.

 And its name, the word ‘Aloha’, derives from the Hawaiian language of Polynesian origin, which means love, affection, peace, compassion and mercy.